Arkley: Second World War listening station

 From 3 October 1940, Arkley became the home of the Radio Security Service.
 It was located in a large house, Arkley View off Arkley Lane.
 Its secret address was PO Box 25 Barnet.
 Other large houses in the area such as Rowley Lodge, the Lawns and Meadowbank were used as billets and as transmitting and receiving stations.
 Messages were intercepted from German spy networks and passed to Bletchley Park for decoding.
-Many locals worked first in Arkley and were then transferred to Bletchley Park.
+Many local people worked first in Arkley and were then transferred to Bletchley Park.

 Buildings

-St Peter's Church, which was designed by George Beckett, was built in 1840 as a private chapel at a cost of £5,000.
-It contains a wall tablet of its benefactor, Enoch Durant, who died in 1848.
-The chancel was added in 1898.
+St Peter’s Church, which was designed by George Beckett, was built in 1840 as a private chapel at a cost of £5,000.
+It contains a wall tablet of its benefactor, Enosh Durant, who died in 1848.
+The chancel was added in 1898 and a Lady Chapel in 1921.
 After Durant's death the advowson was transferred to the rector of Barnet, and an ecclesiastical parish was formed in 1905.